1993zig/docs/docs/dobby/commands.md

 `/namefilter` - Group of commands to manage displaynames.

 ### Customs
 `/custom`  - Group of commands to manage custom channels.
 `/private` - Switch between private and public for your channel.
 `/invite`  - Invite a user to your channel.
 `/remove`  - Remove a user to your channel.
+`/size`    - Change the size of your channel.
+`/name`    - Change the name of your channel.